The TOEFL Primary® Reading and Listening Test — Step 1 is scored locally by ETS Preferred Network offices and features fast turnaround times.

 - Information about the student's current level of English proficiency

-- Recommendations about next steps that students should take to improve their English-language abilities
+- Recommendations about next steps that the student should take to improve English-language abilities

 - The CEFR level — each student's language proficiency in relation to a widely accepted international standard

-- Lexile reading measures to help students, teachers and parents select reading material appropriate for a particular student's English reading ability.
+- Lexile reading measures to help students, teachers and parents select the material appropriate for a particular student's English reading ability.